dev-dmmdgm/dev-dmmdgm-utpa/README.md

 ```

 ### PUT `/identify`
-Identifies a user's name from code.
+Identifies a user's name from a token code and results result.
 ```ts
 type Input = {
     code: string;